meta-llama/llama-recipes/docs/multi_gpu.md

 srun  torchrun --nproc_per_node 8 --rdzv_id $RANDOM --rdzv_backend c10d --rdzv_endpoint $head_node_ip:29500 ./finetuning.py  --enable_fsdp --use_peft --peft_method lora --quantization 4bit  --quantization_config.quant_type nf4 --mixed_precision False --low_cpu_fsdp
 ```

-Do not forget to adujust the number of nodes, ntasks and gpus-per-task in the top.
+Do not forget to adjust the number of nodes, ntasks and gpus-per-task in the top.

 ## How to run with different datasets?